babel/website/docs/plugin-transform-runtime.md

 The transformation plugin is typically used only in development, but the runtime itself will be depended on by your deployed code.
 See the examples below for more details.

+> When this plugin is enabled, the `useBuiltIns` option in `@babel/preset-env` must not be set.
+Otherwise, this plugin may not able to completely sandbox the environment.

 ## Why?

 Babel uses very small helpers for common functions such as `_extend`.
 By default this will be added to every file that requires it.
 This duplication is sometimes unnecessary, especially when your application is spread out over multiple files.